-Percutaneous tibial nerve stimulation for an initial 12-week course may be considered medically necessary for individuals with non-neurogenic urinary dysfunction including overactive bladder when both of the following have been met:

-- Failed behavioral therapy following an appropriate duration of 8 to 12 weeks without meeting treatment goals - Failed pharmacologic therapy following 4 to 8 weeks of treatment without meeting treatment goals

-Maintenance therapy using monthly percutaneous tibial nerve stimulation may be considered medically necessary for individuals following a 12-week initial course of percutaneous tibial nerve stimulation that resulted in improved urinary dysfunction meeting treatment goals.

-Percutaneous tibial nerve stimulation is considered investigational for all other indications, including but not limited to the following:

-- Neurogenic bladder dysfunction - Fecal incontinence
+- I. Percutaneous tibial nerve stimulation for an initial 12-week course is considered medically necessary for individuals with non-neurogenic urinary dysfunction including overactive bladder who have both: - A. Failed behavioral therapy following an appropriate duration of 8 to 12 weeks without meeting treatment goals - B. Failed pharmacologic therapy following 4 to 8 weeks of treatment without meeting treatment goals. - II.
+Maintenance therapy using monthly percutaneous tibial nerve stimulation is considered medically necessary for individuals following a 12-week initial course of percutaneous tibial nerve stimulation that resulted in improved urinary dysfunction meeting treatment goals. - III.
+Percutaneous tibial nerve stimulation is considered investigational for all other indications, including but not limited to the following: - A. Neurogenic bladder dysfunction; - B. Fecal incontinence. - IV.
+Subcutaneous tibial nerve stimulation delivered by an implantable peripheral neurostimulator system (e.g., eCoin®) is considered investigational for all indications, including individuals with non-neurogenic urinary dysfunction including overactive bladder.

+NOTE: Refer to Appendix A to see the policy statement changes (if any) from the previous version.